noloader/OWASP-Cookbook/README.md

 ## OWASP-Cookbook

 This is the Unoffical Cookbook for using OWASP's Java Encoder and Enterprise Security API (ESAPI).
 ESAPI is a library developers can use to write safer code.
-The document is a collection of field notes to help developer teams use the security controls provided by ESAPI.
-The notes are from our experience with working with developer teams at our day jobs.
+The document is a collection of field notes to help developers use the security controls provided by ESAPI.
+The notes are from our experience with working with developers at our day jobs.
 The information is presented in cookbook fashion to promote quick lookups and easy adoption.

 If you want to contribute to the book then clone the repository, make pull requests and open bug reports.
 Techinical editing is especially welcomed.
 We would be happy to take contributions and add additional authors.